-A community gathering place to be enjoyed for generations to come.
-The 33,000 seat multi-purpose facility hosts numerous sports organizations and is the home of the CFL’s Saskatchewan Roughriders.
-Construction of Mosaic Stadium began in 2014 and was formally opened in the summer of 2017.
+A community gathering place to be enjoyed for generations to come, the 33,000 seat multi-purpose facility hosts numerous sporting and entertainment events and is the home of the CFL’s Saskatchewan Roughriders.
+Construction began in 2014, and Mosaic Stadium opened in the summer of 2017.
 The stadium is operated by Evraz Place, the largest interconnected event complex in Canada.

 The Railyard Renewal Project